starinspace/BRR-Start/README.md

 # BRR-Start
-Unnecessary shortcut to play Big Red Racing with background music.
+Unnecessary shortcut to play [Big Red Racing](https://en.wikipedia.org/wiki/Big_Red_Racing) by [Big Red Software](https://en.wikipedia.org/wiki/Big_Red_Software) and [Domark](https://en.wikipedia.org/wiki/Square_Enix_Europe#Domark) with background music.
+This is only a shortcut and folders and a tutorial on where you put your files from the original game cd-rom and dosbox-x-file to get it to work instantly, nothing else.

 ## Works on
 * Windows 7, 8, 8.1 and 10